Marine initiatives planned for April 2024 – April 2026

 Consultations

-Transport Canada sent letters in June 2022, October 2022, and May 2023 to Modern Treaty groups and National Indigenous Organizations, providing them opportunities to give feedback on the regulatory proposal.
+Transport Canada sent letters and updates in June 2022, October 2022, and May 2023 to Modern Treaty groups and National Indigenous Organizations, providing them opportunities to give feedback on the regulatory proposal.
 While no concerns were raised at these times, a follow-up meeting was held with the Métis Nation of Alberta in Summer 2022, where they requested to be informed when the proposal was pre-published in the Canada Gazette, Part I.

-Transport Canada published the proposed changes in the Canada Gazette, Part I, on May 13, 2023 with a 60-day public comment period.
+Transport Canada published the proposed regulations in the Canada Gazette, Part I, on May 13, 2023 with a 60-day public comment period.
 In total, over 800 comments on the proposed Regulations were received.
 These comments will be considered prior to the publication of the Regulations in the Canada Gazette, Part II.

-A follow-up meeting was held with the Métis Nation of Alberta in September 2023 to further discuss the potential impacts of the Regulations and to identify opportunities to strengthen consultations for regulatory projects in the future.
+Following pre-publication in the Canada Gazette, Part I, meetings have taken place with the Otipemisiwak Métis Government (formerly the Métis Nation of Alberta) and the Inuit Tapiriit Kanatami to further discuss the potential impacts of the Regulations and to identify opportunities to strengthen engagement for regulatory projects in the future.
+Outcomes of these discussions are being considered as Transport Canada works to finalize the Regulations.

 Departmental contact information